 Coaching and Development

 I don’t see the coaching features.
-Why are they missing?
+Why?

-Coaching features are controlled by the application-specific Roles and Permissions settings in the Admin area of Talkdesk Classic.
+Coaching features are controlled by the application-specific “Roles and Permissions” settings in the Admin area of Talkdesk Classic.
 Look for the application “Performance Management”.
 Make sure the permission level desired for “Coaching” is chosen there, in increasing order of privilege:

-Is there a character limit for the notes section?
+Is there a character limit for the “Notes” section?
 Can I copy and paste a URL?

 There is a 10,000-character limit.
 A URL may be copied and pasted, but it will not be a clickable hotlink.

 Is there a way to enter confidential notes during a coaching session?